kerrymcgowan/pmex_regulatory_mechanisms/02_mRNA_analyses.md

 write.csv(geneInfoHabitatWild, file = "10_geneInfoHabitatWild.csv")
 ```

-#### Replace NAs in 10_geneInfoHabitatWild.csv with gene name/locus IDs from GFF file
+#### Replace NAs in 10_geneInfoHabitatWild.csv with their gene name/locus IDs from GFF file
 NAs are from genes that do not have a BLAST hit.

-Read in annotations from GFF file.
+Read in annotations pulled from the *P. mexicana* GFF file.
+See `PmexGeneNameMatching.csv` in the `README.md`.
 ```{r}
 PmexGeneNameMatching <- read.csv(file = "PmexGeneNameMatching.csv")
 ```